 The decision to have LASIK surgery is one of the most important most patients ever make.
 But just as important is who you choose to perform your surgery.
 After all, you only have one pair of eyes – you need to feel confident that they’re in the hands of someone you trust.

-Dr. Stephen Updegraff believes these are 10 of the most important questions you need to ask your LASIK surgeon – before you decide to have surgery.
+Dr. Stephen Updegraff and Dr. Brian Foster believe these are 8 of the most important questions you need to ask your LASIK surgeon – before you decide to have surgery.

 1. How many LASIK surgeries has the surgeon performed?